EnduranceCode/server-setup-guide/05-server-management.md

 + **{VIRTUAL_HOST_TLD}** : The [TLD](https://en.wikipedia.org/wiki/Top-level_domain) of the new Virtual Host
 + **{SERVER_ADMIN_EMAIL}** : The server's admin e-mail

-Check if it's necessary any further modifications, implement it if necessary and when everything is done, save the file with the command `CTRL + O` and then exit the [Nano text editor](https://www.nano-editor.org/) with the command `CTRL + X`.
+Check if it's necessary any further modifications, implement it if necessary and when everything is done, save the file with the command `CTRL + O` and then exit the [*nano text editor*](https://www.nano-editor.org/) with the command `CTRL + X`.
 Validate the **Apache Server** configuration with the following command:

     sudo apachectl configtest

-To activate the new Virtual Host, replace the ***{LABEL}*** in the below command as appropriate and then execute it.
+To activate the new Virtual Host, replace the ***{LABEL}*** in the below commands as appropriate and then execute it.

     sudo a2ensite {VIRTUAL_HOST_FOLDER}.conf
     sudo systemctl reload apache2